eugenevinitsky/sequential_social_dilemma_games/README.md

 [![Build Status](https://travis-ci.com/eugenevinitsky/sequential_social_dilemma_games.svg?branch=master)](https://travis-ci.com/eugenevinitsky/sequential_social_dilemma_games)

+# Deprecation Warning
+These environments were intended to reproduce an earlier version of melting pot that was not open sourced.
+You can find [Melting Pot](https://github.com/google-deepmind/meltingpot) at the link and we strongly recommend using it over this repo.

 # Sequential Social Dilemma Games
 This repo is an open-source implementation of DeepMind's Sequential Social Dilemma (SSD) multi-agent game-theoretic environments [[1]](https://arxiv.org/abs/1702.03037).
 SSDs can be thought of as analogous to spatially and temporally extended Prisoner's Dilemma-like games.
 The reward structure poses a dilemma because individual short-term optimal strategies lead to poor long-term outcomes for the group.